Back Alley Gardens & An Elegant Tea Party

 Gardens Open Rain or Shine

 Enjoy the opportunity to stroll through the private outdoor spaces of over a dozen homes in historic Shepherdstown.
-Small details from the past are evident everywhere — two hundred year old carriage steps, one hundred year old iron fences and very old stone walls accent stuctures both old and new, restored, reworked, and renewed, lovingly, over time.
+Small details from the past are evident everywhere — two hundred year old carriage steps, one hundred year old iron fences and very old stone walls accent structures both old and new, restored, reworked, and renewed, lovingly, over time.
 Some gardens are professionally designed and some are intensely personal but all are interesting and innovative.
-The twin challenges of the snows of last winter and the ever encroaching deer population have introduced some new ideas into the mix as well.
 We have large and small formal gardens, cottage style, urban gardens and small unexpected plantings to welcome you.

 Afternoon tea is held from 12 noon to 4:00 p.m. on Saturday and Sunday at the War Memorial Building.
 Each admission ticket is good for entrance to one tea on either day, but not both.
-The hot teas are served in fine china cups and saucers from the Shelley A. Marshall Foundation.
+The hot teas are served in fine china cups and saucers.
 Cold tea is also served.
 Everyone is given a plate filled with savory bites and desserts of their choosing.

 The second floor meeting room is transformed with abundant fresh flowers and elegantly prepared tea tables.

-Local flowers arranged by Meg Spurlin are offered for sale at the War Memorial Building with all proceeds going to the Morgan's Grove Park Walking Path Maintenance Fund.
+Local flowers arranged by Meg Spurlin and Sheila Vertino are offered for sale at the War Memorial Building, with all proceeds going to Morgan's Grove Park.

 Back to Home page.